UberDever/skobki/README.md

 Raw ::= ESCAPE raw WS+ NUM WS* '|'
 ```

 4. `\skobki ...|`.
 Configuration directive.
 Directive forces to replace character class (delimiters, braces or escape) in the control set up until matching closing brace.
 When delimiters are changed, matching control brace still expected to be the a counterpart of beginning brace that has formed the enclosing sexpr.
 The replaced character class must obey [the rules](#control-set) for control set.
+Escaping rules are the same as in general mode.

+Clause `braces:` includes two strings, where matching braces are located on the same positions.
 Any clause from (`delimiters:`, `braces:`, `escape:`) must appear at most once.
 Configuration directive cannot be empty.

 Example:
 ```lisp
 (\skobki braces: "{" "}"|
     Now we only accept curlies!